mdeand/language-design/Grammar.md

 A `declaration_expr` uses this operator to bind the result of an expression on the right to the expression on the left.
 This production has the lowest possible binding power, meaning it will be one of the last operators to be grouped during parsing.
 For example, in `my_var := 1 + 2`, the addition is evaluated before the declaration.

-The `declaration_expr` allows full expressions on both sides to support destructuring declarations, ie `(a, b) := (1, 2)`.
+The `declaration_expr` [TODO: currently] allows full expressions on both sides to support destructuring declarations, ie `(a, b) := (1, 2)`.

 ```ebnf
 declaration_expr ::= expression declaration_operator expression
 ```
 [TODO: this can be refined to pattern grammars once that is fleshed out better]

 An `assignment_expr` uses a similar operator, but there is only one kind of assignment.
 This production also has the lowest possible binding power.
+It allows full expressions on both sides to support semantics like assignment into an array element or de-referenced pointer.

 ```ebnf
 assignment_expr ::= expression '=' expression